Exploring Maryland’s National Harbor with the AC Hotel

 The Capital Wheel - a large ferris wheel in Maryland

-Enjoyed Dinner at National Harbor Staple, The Walrus Oyster & Ale House
+Dinner at The Walrus Oyster & Ale House

 Spicy margaritas